Poos, Aubergines and Avocados: What the Public Twe...

 Poos, Aubergines and Avocados: What the Public Tweets to Famous Faces

-17th July marks the third global celebration of emojis – World Emoji Day.
-To celebrate this annual event, we tracked the emojis tweeted at some of the world’s biggest names over a 6-month period to find which emoji represents them in the eyes of the public.
+Since they first appeared in Japan in 1999, emojis have quickly established themselves as part of everyday universal communication.
+To celebrate our favourite way of communicating online, we tracked the emojis tweeted at some of the world’s biggest names over a 6-month period to find which emoji represents them in the eyes of the public.
 From politicians to radio hosts, check out the results in our infographic below.

 Donald Trump received by far the most emojis, with 482,809 fired at him during the period we tracked – perhaps because people are lost for words at the President’s proclamations.